donutyachts/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Watch about different approaches to verifying JWTs

 Notes:
-- I've exhausted my GitPod credits and pondering that route to take: local, GitHub Codespace, or pay for Gitpod.
+- I've exhausted my GitPod credits and pondering that route to what: local, GitHub Codespace, or pay for Gitpod.